Grant-Free NOMA-OTFS Paradigm: Enabling Efficient Ubiquitous Access for LEO Satellite Internet-of-Things

 \subsubsection{ATI and CE Algorithm}

-When there exists a deviation in the time of arrival (ToA) of different terminals' signals (remnant after synchronization) and in the presence of propagation delay of MPCs, TSs are doomed to undergo severe ISI from the unknown payload data preceding it.
-In order to overcome the ISI impact on the ATI and CE, an effective approach is to utilize the non-ISI region of TSs as illustrated in Fig. \ref{fig:sysyem}, which is the tail-end of TSs and thereby merely depends on the transmitted TSs.
+In the presence of propagation delay of MPCs, TSs are doomed to undergo severe ISI from the unknown payload data preceding it.
+In order to overcome the ISI impact on the ATI and CE, an effective approach is to utilize the non-ISI region of TSs as illustrated in Fig. \ref{fig:sysyem}, which is the tail-end of TSs and thereby merely depends on the known transmit TSs.

-By exploiting the mathematical relationship between the non-ISI region of received TSs and the transmit TSs in the delay domain, the first stage of ATI and CE can be formulated as a typical sparse signal recovery problem with the multiple measurement vectors (MMV) form.
-Leveraging the traffic sparsity of terminals \cite{Grant-free} and the TSL's sparsity, the collected delay domain CIR vectors of all potential terminals can be recovered with the low-dimensional non-ISI region so that the length of TSs overhead can be substantially reduced.
-With the estimated delay domain CIR vectors for each potential terminal, the ATS can be easily acquired, e.g., in accordance with the channel-gain activity detector (CG-AD) \cite{KML}.
+To begin with, by exploiting the 1-D convolution relationship between the received TSs and the transmit TSs in the delay domain, and the superposition of TSs from different active terminals, the first stage of ATI and CE can be formulated as a typical sparse signal recovery problem, where the few non-zero elements of delay domain channels of active terminals are required to be recovered.
+In this way, by means of cutting-edge CS algorithms, the delay domain CIR vectors of all potential terminals can be recovered with the low-dimensional non-ISI region so that the length of TSs overhead can be substantially reduced.
+In line with the estimated channel gain, a power threshold detecor could be further utilized to decide activity for each potential terminal, and thus acquire ATS \cite{KML} .